Superfiltered $A_\infty$-deformations of the exterior algebra, and local mirror symmetry: Hochschild cohomology

 with the restriction of the above differential.
 We shall focus on this case from now on.

-The cup product on $\overline{CC}(\mathcal{A})$ is defined by
+The cup product on $\overline{CC}(\calA)$ is defined by

-This makes $\HH^*(\mathcal{A})$ into a unital associative algebra, and Gerstenhaber \cite[Corollary 1]{Gerstenhaber} showed that it is in fact graded-commutative; for an alternative explanation see \cite[Section 2.5]{SuarezAlvarez}.
-One can make $\overline{CC}(\mathcal{A})$ into an $A_\infty$-algebra by defining higher $A_\infty$-operations with formulae analogous to \eqref{eqHHcup}.
+This makes $\HH^*(\calA)$ into an associative unital algebra, and Gerstenhaber \cite[Corollary 1]{Gerstenhaber} showed that it is in fact graded-commutative; for an alternative explanation see \cite[Section 2.5]{SuarezAlvarez}.
+One can make $\overline{CC}(\calA)$ into an $A_\infty$-algebra by defining higher $A_\infty$-operations with formulae analogous to \eqref{eqHHcup}.

 \begin{rmk} For a detailed exposition of Hochschild invariants of associative algebras and $A_\infty$-categories we refer the reader to Witherspoon \cite{WitherspoonIntroductionToHH} and Ritter--Smith \cite[Section 2]{RitterSmith} respectively. \end{rmk}